NitinDatta8/Astronomical-Images-Restoration/README.md

 # Astronomical-Images-Restoration
-This project is about generating nearly original images using convoluted images by using Pix-2-Pix GAN As the dataset is private I cannot share the images here.
+This project is about generating nearly original images using convoluted images by using Pix-2-Pix GAN.

+As the dataset is private I cannot share the images here.

 # Steps to run the project